 I’m looking for confident writing voices, and authors who write intelligently but who understand that the labels of genre aren’t a bad thing.
 I think this can apply equally to commercial non-fiction and story-led literary fiction, and to really clever crime or thriller writing that is about people as well as about plots.

 New Writing team

 The New Writing Team consists of assistants who work alongside agents.
-The team meets once a week to discuss new submissions and while they may not represent authors themselves they pass promising material on to the most appropriate agent.
+The team are no longer reviewing new submissions, please send on your material to the most appropriate agent listed above.